 - Materials from torn down sheds, decks, fences, or buildings

-- Material generated from the removal of live trees or the severe topping of large shade trees or brush which did not originated form the resident’s immediate yard area
+- Material generated from the removal of live trees or the severe topping or trimming of large shade trees, bushes, brush etc.

 The current fee for pick-up of items not included in the free residential yard waste and rubbish collection is $80.
 Invoices are mailed from City Hall to the residence on the first week of each month for loads collected the preceding month.